What is a self-employed mortgage?

 - Statements – Bank statements will be used by lenders to see your income, monthly outgoings and spending habits.
 This will inform their decisions on whether they should let you borrow and how much they should lend to you.

 - Limited company accounts – If you are a part or full owner of a limited company, you may need to provide the accounts.
-If it is your primary source of income, most lenders will review the profit and loss account of your business when deciding whether to approve you for a mortgage.
+If it is your main source of income, most lenders will review the profit and loss account of your business when deciding whether to approve you for a mortgage.

 How do you apply for a self-employed mortgage?

-The process to apply is the same with other mortgage products, and so it’s really easy to do.
+The process to apply is the same with other mortgage products, so it’s really easy to do.

 Here are the main steps:

 - We will search our entire database to find a solution that meets your brief.
+If we find a suitable product, we will contact you to talk it through with you.

 How could I improve my chances of getting accepted for a self-employed mortgage?